 Liver is responsible for converting T4 o T3.
 Keto diet can put additional load for your liver.
 Your body can adapt to burning ketons for energy but it’s not the easiest and quickest available energy source as glucose is.
 For example, if glucose is lacking in our system liver needs to make glucose from fatty acids through glucogenesis process and this is of course extra work for our liver.
 Eating high protein diet (which is also quite common for keto diet) generates more toxins that are by-products of protein digestion.
 Again, it means more work for your liver to process it and clear it.

 In general, I’m not supporter of any extreme diet in long term.
-If you need to address certain condition then some dietary restrictions can be applied but overall my golden rule is everything in moderation with emphasis of good quality, nutritious food.
-Keto has its benefits but may not be that safe for thyroid.
-Especially for underactive thyroid.
-Paleo diet with certain adjustments, sounds a more reasonable choice in my opinion.
-For thyroid, definitely you need to ensure appropriate intake of key nutrients like iodine, tyrosine, selenium, iron, zinc, vitamin E, A, D and B vitamins.
+If you need to address certain health condition, removing what is harmful or what caused the problem is the first thing to do.
+Then some dietary restrictions can be applied but overall my golden rule is everything in moderation with emphasis of good quality, nutritious food.
+Keto has its benefits but may not be that safe for under active thyroid as it can suppress your T3 hormone production making your thyroid condition even worse.
+Food is medicine – no doubt about it and paleo diet with certain adjustments is a more reasonable choice in my opinion rather than keto.
+If you are looking for natural treatment for hypothyroidism diet certainly is the way to go.
+For under active thyroid, you need diet that will ensure appropriate intake of key nutrients like iodine, tyrosine, selenium, iron, zinc, vitamin E, A, D and B vitamins.
+If you have Hashimoto’s just be careful with iodine as it may exacerbate the inflammation.
 Also, adequate vitamin C intake is important because of the adrenals that are closely connected with thyroid.
-Gluten free, dairy free diet and addressing any food intolerances is also recommended.
-Make sure you include enough fibre and probiotics as well as maintaining healthy gut is one of the basic things you can do to improve your thyroid health.
+Gluten free, dairy free diet and addressing any food intolerances is recommended as well.
+Make sure you include enough fibre and probiotics as maintaining healthy gut is one of the basic things you can do to improve your under active thyroid.